brycx/rigel/README.md

 ### About
-`rigel` is a minimal implementation of HMAC with SHA512, which is optimized for use with embedded devices. `rigel` minimizes the amount of allocations made, while still upholding performance speed.
+`rigel` is a minimal implementation of HMAC with SHA512. `rigel` minimizes the amount of allocations made, while still upholding performance speed.

 You can read more about these optimizations [here](https://brycx.github.io/2018/08/06/hmac-and-precomputation-optimization.html).